ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 {: #vc_hybrid_addingviewingclusters-adding-vsan-storage-settings}

 VMware vSAN 6.6 is included with your vCenter Server with Hybridity Bundle instance order.
 Specify the following vSAN options:
-* **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
+* **Disk type and size for vSAN capacity disks**: Select an option for the capacity disks that you need.
-* **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
+* **Number of vSAN capacity disks**: Specify the number of capacity disks that you want to add.
-* If you want to add more capacity disks, select the **High Performance with Intel Optane** check box.
+* If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.

-  The **High Performance with Intel Optane** option is available only for Skylake and Cascade Lake CPU models.
+  The **High performance with Intel Optane** option is available only for Skylake and Cascade Lake CPU models.
   {:note}

-* Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
-These values depend on whether you selected the **High Performance with Intel Optane** check box.
+* Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN cache disks** values.
+These values depend on whether you selected the **High performance with Intel Optane** checkbox.
-* **vSAN License**: Select the VMware vSAN 6.6 license edition (Advanced or Enterprise).
+* **vSAN license**: Select the VMware vSAN 6.6 license edition (Advanced or Enterprise).

 ### Licensing settings
 {: #vc_hybrid_addingviewingclusters-adding-licensing-settings}